Moving to China

 China’s major cities have a wide range of international schools.
 The curricula are generally based on the International Baccalaureate programs, the American curriculum or the English National curriculum.
 Most international schools offer low student/teacher ratios, teachers with international experience, first-class facilities and an impressive array of extracurricular activities.

-Education in China is compulsory for nine years, starting at age 6.
-Senior secondary school is free but not compulsory.
+Education in China is compulsory for Chinese citizens for nine years, starting at age 6 in public schools.
+Senior secondary education in public school for Chinese citizens is charged at a very low rate but not compulsory.

 Many newcomers notice that locals tend to stare openly in a way that may seem intrusive.
 However, this is only harmless curiosity.
 In other contexts, Chinese people are generally more reserved.